 Kids in the kitchen can be a handful.
 With all the things that could spill and the sharp objects lying around, you may not feel like it’s the best idea to have them there.
+But have you thought of fun baking with toddlers?

 But many would say that baking as a family is one of the fondest memories of their childhood.
 The act of working together to create something tasty that you can enjoy together, is a great bonding activity for families.
 And while it may take some time and a lot of cleanup, you realize that these all are part of the fun!